siyia2/bulk-rename-plus/README.md

 # bulk-rename-plus
-Tiny but powerful C++ cmd tool to rename recursively paths.
+Tiny but powerful C++ cmd tool to rename recursively paths on Linux.

 Useful for improving the performance of installed wine windows apps in a case sensitive linux file system and/or for improving compatibility with some wine windows game mods.